acc25uom/climate_change_study/README.md

 More elaborated case studies and software applications by using R language programming and Shiny (R) app programming are available here https://cornar.shinyapps.io/thirdapp/ .
 The input files required by the Shiny (R) app are Dataset.xlsx and 'Country map.zip'.
-A description of the project and the results and about how to run the Shiny (R) app are available in the document “Technical Document.docx”.
+A description of the project and the results and how to run the Shiny (R) app are available in the document “Technical Document.docx”.